NairArjunWD/cyberpunk-2077-character-planner/README.md

 ## Character Planner - Build

 This is the stats planner of your game.
 Here is how you plan out your gameplay.
+You first select the character and choose the offical game background an class.
+There were suppose to be pictures included, but problems arosed.